 His third book is THE WILD ITALIAN WEDDING AND OTHER SHORT STORIES, POEMS, AND JOKES.

-COMING SOON: BROADWAY AT 77TH AND OTHER SHORT STORIES
+His fourth book is BROADWAY AT 77TH AND OTHER SHORT STORIES.